nagasudhirpulla/taming_python/blog/skills/ftp_python_latest_file.md

 * A blogpost on using ftplib python module can be found [here](https://nagasudhir.blogspot.com/2022/02/ftp-server-communication-with-ftplib.html)

 ## using mlsd command
-The best way to get the latest file of an ftp server folder using ftplib python module is the `mlsd` command
+* The best way to get the latest file of an ftp server folder using ftplib python module is the `mlsd` command
+* But all ftp servers do not support msld command.
+For example filezilla FTP server supports this command and IIS based FTP server does
 ```py
 from ftplib import FTP
 ftp = FTP(host="127.0.0.1", user="abcd", passwd="testPass")